-Central A & M Middle School participates in the PARCC (Partnership for Assessment of Readiness for College & Careers).
+Central A & M Middle School participates in the IAR (Illinois Assessment of Readiness).
 Sixth through eighth grade will be tested in the areas of ELA (English Language Arts) & Math.
 Central A & M Middle School also participates in the ISA (Illinois Science Assessment).
 Eighth grade will be tested.